mitranim/gt/readme.md

 Important features:

-Implements all relevant encoding/decoding interfaces for text, JSON, and SQL.
+All types implement all relevant encoding/decoding interfaces for text, JSON, and SQL.
 Types can be seamlessly used for database fields, JSON fields, and so on, without the need for manual conversions.

 All "nullable" `gt` types are type aliases of "normal" types, where the zero value of the normal type is "null".
 This lets you eliminate some invalid states at the type system level.